tomneda/DABstar/README.md

 I saw that with starting of Qt-DAB 6.x, it uses also new code parts and ideas from here.
 I am very appreciated about this :smiley:.
 This is of course very acknowledged that my work can give something back.

-I will try to maintain always a working state on `main` branch.
+I will try to maintain always a working state on `main` branch, so use this for building the software for yourself.
-Only when I change the MAJOR (1st digit) and/or MINOR (2nd digit) part of the version number (see [https://semver.org/](https://semver.org/) for nomenclature)
-I will describe the changes here.
-If I only raise the PATCH version number (3rd digit) when I provide (urgent) intermediate patches.
+**Please do not try any other branch besides `main` branch.
+They are indented for development, backups and tests and will not always work in their current state.**

 For at least each new version change in the MAJOR and/or MINOR part I will provide a version tag for easy referencing.
 Please use the tags page on Github: [https://github.com/tomneda/DABstar/tags](https://github.com/tomneda/DABstar/tags).